kasemsasa/305-SOFT-Group-19/test/METRICS.md

 | CTR for completion of the Golden Path | Click-through rate for completing the primary user journey |

 ## How to Collect
 - **NPS**: Implement a user satisfaction popup at the end of the Golden Path asking users how likely they are to recommend the product.
 Record responses in the database.
 - **Adoption**: Track authentication signups in Firebase.
 - **DAU**: Record daily active users by tracking login events in Firebase.
 - **Retention**: Calculate the percentage of users who return within a specified time frame (e.g., week, month) based on login activity.
-- **CTR for completion of the Golden Path**: Track user clicks on each step of the Golden Path and calculate the completion rate.